-The line delimiter information should be given to the host that is capable of performing the conversion, such as a host with a Tectia.
+The line delimiter information should be given to the host that is capable of performing the

 The transfer mode specifies whether code set and line delimiter conversions are performed.
 The available values are:

 - BIN: Code set and line delimiter conversions are not performed. - TEXT: Code set and line delimiter conversions are performed.